AndreHochi/validations-in-controller-actions-rails-lab/README.md

 To complete this lab, you will need to:

 1. Add validations to `Author` such that...
-1. The name cannot be blank
+1. The name cannot be blankname
 1. The e-mail is unique
-1. Add validations to `Post` such that...
+1. Add validations to `Postname
 1. The title cannot be blank
 1. The category is either `"Fiction"` or `"Non-Fiction"`
 1. The content is at least 100 characters long.